clef/clef-wordpress/readme.txt

 Released 30 January 2014

 * New feature: Clef account is automatically connected when you set up a new account
-* New feature: clarifies settings language so it's a little bit clearer
+* New feature: clarifies settings language so it’s a little bit clearer
 * Bug fix: resolves issue with badge prompt displaying multiple times

 = 1.9 =